Robust Validation: Confident Predictions Even When Distributions Shift: Theoretical developments on procedures for estimating future distribution shift

 Example~\ref{example:heterogeneous-regression} with $X \sim \normal(0,\Sigma)$ and typical nonconformity scores satisfies the conditions of Proposition~\ref{proposition:vopt-least-squares}.
 While in more general models least squares estimation need not find the worst shift direction, Proposition~\ref{proposition:vopt-least-squares} suggests it may be a reasonable heuristic.
+We present the asymptotic estimation of the worst direction in Appendix~\ref{sec:asymptotic_est_worst_direction}.

-\subsubsection{Asymptotic estimation of the worst direction}
+\subsection{Asymptotic estimation of the worst direction}

+To enable our coming analysis, we elaborate slightly and modify notation to reflect that the scoring function $\score_n$ may change with sample size $n$.
+We also refine Definition~\ref{def:smallest-rho} of the confidence sets to explicitly depend on both the threshold $q$ and score function $\score$.

-With the population level recovery guarantees we establish in Proposition~\ref{proposition:vopt-least-squares}, it is now of interest to understand when we may recover the optimal worst direction and corresponding confidence set $C$ using Algorithm~\ref{alg:worst-direction-validation}, which has access only to samples from the population $Q_0$.
-An immediate corollary of Theorem~\ref{theorem:high-probability-coverage} ensures that, under the same conditions, Algorithm~\ref{alg:worst-direction-validation} returns a confidence set mapping $\what{C}_n$ that satisfies, conditionally on $\scoreest$ and $\hat{v}$ and with probability $1-e^{-t}$ over the second half of the validation data,
+With the population level recovery guarantees we establish in Propositions~\ref{prop:consistency-worst-direction-rkhs} and~\ref{proposition:vopt-least-squares}, it is now of interest to understand when we may recover the optimal worst direction and corresponding confidence set $C$ using Algorithm~\ref{alg:worst-direction-validation}, which has access only to samples from the population $Q_0$.
+An immediate corollary of Theorem~\ref{theorem:high-probability-coverage} ensures that, under the same conditions, Algorithm~\ref{alg:worst-direction-validation} returns a confidence set mapping $\what{C}_n$ that satisfies, conditionally on $\scoreest$ and $\hat{v}_n$ and with probability $1-e^{-t}$ over the second half of the validation data,

 Recalling the definition~\eqref{eqn:worst-global-coverage}, it remains to understand how close we can expect the uniform quantity $\wc( \what{C}_n, \mc{R},\delta; \, Q_0)$ to be to $1-\alpha$.
-By the bounds~\eqref{eqn:worst-coverage-v-hat}, if the worst coverage is continuous in $v \in \mc{V}$ and $\scoreest$ and $\hat{v}$ are appropriately consistent, we should expect a uniform $1-\alpha$ coverage guarantee in the limit as $n \to \infty$.
+By the bounds~\eqref{eqn:worst-coverage-v-hat}, if the worst coverage is continuous in $v \in \mc{V}$ and $\scoreest$ and $\hat{v}_n$ are appropriately consistent, we should expect a uniform $1-\alpha$ coverage guarantee in the limit as $n \to \infty$.

 To present such a consistency result, we require a few additional assumptions. \begin{assumption}[Consistency of scores and directions] As $n \to \infty$, we have

 \end{assumption}